salernoelia/kymu-vr/README.md

 *   **Body Pose System:**
     *   Poses are defined as `BodyPoseScriptableObject` assets.
-    *   Scripts like `BodyPoseComparerActiveStateMulti.cs` likely compare the player's live pose (from Meta Movement SDK) against these predefined poses.
+    *   Scripts like `BodyPoseComparerActiveStateMulti.cs` compare the player's live pose (from Meta Movement SDK) against these predefined poses.
     *   `SavePoseFromBody.cs` and `SavePoseSequenceFromBody.cs` suggest tools for creating new pose assets within the editor or at runtime for development.
 *   **Exercise Execution & Tracking:**
     *   Each scene represents a different exercise or exergame.